Last Modified: February 8, 2015

 Installing motor lead chokes may require that the factory power connector be cut off and replaced.
 If you're reluctant to do this up front during installation, remember to leave yourself enough cable to rework the installation later when you discover you should have cut the connector off in the first place.
 Further, factory cables are usually covered with an outer vinyl sheath which will need to be removed.
 Contrary to popular belief, modifying factory cables, and connectors is not the end of the world!

-No doubt, the worse thing you can do is lubricate the antenna's coil!
+If you use a screwdriver antenna, the worse thing you can do is lubricate the antenna's coil!
 Any compound, oil, grease, spray, especially WD40, applied to the coil assembly will attract road debris (mainly metallic brake dust), dirt, moisture, and other contaminants, which will at a minimum exacerbate the problem and/or cause arcing between coil turns, with predictable results!
 While lubrication might speed up the movement process at first, sooner or later, the problem will become a sticky, non operable, mess!

 With one exception, remotely-controlled HF mobile antennas incorporate a 1/4x20 threaded rod which is turned by a reversible DC motor.
 This means the motor's output shaft must turn 20 times to move the coil assembly (or shorting bar) 1 inch.
 The motor's nominal RPM at its rated voltage (not necessarily 12 vdc), the applied voltage, the ratio of the reduction gearing, and the overall length of the coil assembly, all effect the length of time it takes the antenna's coil to transverse its travel length.
 Even with a good, stiff 14 vdc (engine running), tuning from 80 to 10 meters may take as long as 60 seconds or a bit more.
 Models with 160 meter coverage might take as long as 2 minutes.
 It should also be noted, that cold weather can stiffen up the works, which relates to longer tuning times.
 This raises the question; how long it too long?
 With some fear of being evasive, that depends.
 To answer the question, let's look at a few scenarios which can cause extended transverse times.

 All automatic antenna controllers (they're really not tuners) have some form of current detection, typically by measuring the voltage drop across a low-value resistor.
 If the supply voltage is low and/or the resistance in the motor lead wiring is excessive, the motor will run somewhat slower than it would if supply voltage were applied.
 In other words, they are dependent on the supply voltage being stable.
 To put this into perspective, if the supply voltage to the controller is less than ≈12 vdc (with the engine running), you need to rethink your wiring scenario.
+By the way, excessive voltage drop is the main reason antenna controllers shouldn't be powered via a transceiver port.

 Some amateurs feel that isolating the power to their transceiver and/or amplifier is a way to eliminate all matter of RFI, ground loops, common mode current, poor installation techniques, and other mobile operating problems.
 It isn't!
 One thing it does do, is reduce the voltage applied to the antenna's motor!
 Remember, the nominal resting voltage of an SLI battery is about 12.2, but may be slightly higher in some AGM battery types.
 If you place a 10 amp load on the battery (≈30 watt tuning carrier), the voltage might drop below 11.5 at the antenna (voltage drop in the wire, and current detecting resistance).
 This will cause most antennas to slow down at lot!
 As a result, the setup procedure, and tuning should always be done with the engine running.

 Lastly, Some screwdriver antennas use a Polyfuse® to protect the motor during stall conditions.
 Operating during cold weather may increase the running current sufficiently enough to cause the Polyfuse® to open prematurely thus stopping the motor.
-A Polyfuse® will typically reset in about 30 seconds.
+A Polyfuse® will typically reset itself in about 30 seconds.

 Too Many Ground Straps